nullJP/THRASH/README.md

 # Kiyo
-This is a wrapper that changes the default prompt when a root privileges are required.
+This is a wrapper that changes the default prompt when root privileges are requested.
 When you type 'sudo' it will direct to this wrapper as well.